cyndilopez/high-spot-mixtape-changes/README.md

 ```

 **Output file**<br>
 The file with the changes applied to mixtapes will be saved in this file.
+It uses the same format as mixtapes.JSON.

 ## Scale this application
 How to handle very large input files and/or very large changes files -